Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Algorithm Construction

 respectively.
 Note the presence of the volume term in the denominator of Eq.~\eqref{eq:dTF}.
+Here, we use the `check' symbol for the Fourier transform to avoid confusion with the standard `hat' notation for unit (normalized) vectors, which we will encounter throughout.

-It is important to use appropriately discretized differential operators on the lattice, rather than their continuum variants, as well as have each of these be of the same order.
-This leads to a consistent equation set of discrete incompressible Stokes equations.
-In our calculations, a partial derivative with respect to the $x$ coordinate is taken to have the form
+It is important to use appropriately discretized differential operators on the lattice, rather than their continuum variants.
+This preserves the notion of locality for the derivatives,~\textit{i.e.}, they involve neighboring spatial values of the discretized function.
+A partial derivative with respect to the $x$ coordinate takes the form

-while for the Laplacian we choose a 7-point central difference scheme.
-In other words, we work exclusively with central differences, giving accuracy of order $\mathcal{O}\left(h^{2}\right)$.
-Full details on the discretizations used throughout our work are provided in Appendix~\ref{app:discrete}.
+while for the Laplacian we choose the associated stencil, a 7-point central difference scheme, to ensure incompressibility while achieving an accuracy of order $\mathcal{O}\left(h^{2}\right)$.
+That is, we work exclusively with central differences,~\textit{i.e.}, the simple 7-point stencil skips over nearest neighbors and considers next-nearest neighbors only; details are provided in supplemental Section~S3A.
+In practice, we will use higher-order derivatives, but the above choice simplifies the notation throughout this section.
+We refer to supplemental Section~S3E for the higher-order scheme.

-We next work out the Fourier- or reciprocal-space expressions for the pressure and velocity.
-Following Section~\ref{sub:theory} the former is required to set up the appropriate projection formalism.
-We introduce $\check{p}$ for the Fourier transform of $\tilde{p}$ and similarly $\check{\boldsymbol{f}}$ for $\tilde{\boldsymbol{f}}_{\mathrm{ext}}$ and $\check{\underline{\boldsymbol{s}}}$ for $\tilde{\underline{\boldsymbol{s}}}$, respectively, where we have dropped the subscripts, as well as the dependence on $(hl,hm,hn)$ for all real-space quantities and on $(q, r, s)$ for the checked quantities, in order to improve the legibility.
-We also index the components of vectors and tensors using the subscripts `$a$' and `$b$', which take values from the set $\{ x, y, z \}$.
+We next work out the Fourier- or reciprocal-space expressions for the pressure and velocity; supplemental Sections~S3B-D provide additional information.
+Let $\check{p}$ denote the Fourier transform of $p$ and similarly $\check{\boldsymbol{f}}$ of $\boldsymbol{f}$ and $\check{\underline{\boldsymbol{s}}}$ of $\underline{\boldsymbol{s}}$, respectively.
+Here, we have dropped the dependence on $(hl,hm,hn)$ for all real-space quantities and on $(q, r, s)$ for all checked quantities in order to improve the legibility.
+We index the components of vectors and tensors using the subscripts $a$, $b$, and $c$ which take values from the set $\{ x, y, z \}$.
 Then, we obtain for the reduced reciprocal-space pressure